Affiliated Faculty Member

 - Bachelor's degree in political science from Colorado State University (1978) and law degree from the University of Colorado (1981).

 Governor Ritter was formerly the chair of the Board of Directors of the Energy Foundation and currently serves on the board of The Climate Group American and the Board of Trustees of The Nature Conservancy.
-Ritter is a member of Blackhorn Venture Capital and serves as an advisor to Green Alpha and Millennium Bridge, among others.
+Ritter is a member of Blackhorn Venture Capital and serves as an advisor to Green Alpha and Project Canary, among others.
 Ritter earned his bachelor’s degree in political science from Colorado State University (1978) and his law degree from the University of Colorado (1981).
 With his wife Jeannie, he operated a food distribution and nutrition center in Zambia.
-He then served as Denver’s district attorney from 1993 to January 2005.